-UPDATE: In June 2020 SiteGround announced a price increase to $9.99/month from the original $5.95/month that I signed up for when I migrated my sites over to their service.
-Aside from this, everything in the post below is accurate and even with the higher price point they are extremely competitive everything considered (I’m still an extremely happy customer and have no inclination to move elsewhere!).
+UPDATE May 2022: As I type SiteGround are offering their GrowBig plan for £4.99/month for 12 months (in the UK).
+However, please look out for the renewal fees after that because these have increased since I originally wrote this article.
+Aside from this, everything in the post below is accurate and even with the higher price point they are pretty competitive all considered (I’m still a happy customer and have no inclination to move elsewhere).

 The first thing to say is I’m not trying to convince you to move hosts – if you’re really happy with what you’re using right now then it makes sense to stay put.

 Equally, if you find a different solution to me, then that’s great too.

 Rather, I am sharing my experience over many years together with what I use today so you can make a better, more informed choice.

 Also, a quick note to say that affiliate links are used in this article.
 This means if you click them and make a purchase then I will receive a commission.